PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 is to perform basic operations on an app.
 We will:
 * create an app
 * get created app
-* update its some fields
+* update its attributes
-* in the end, we will remove given app
+* remove the app

 #### Generate your access token